charleneleong-ai/crane_plus_v2_motion_planning/README.md

 - [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)
 - Python 2.7

-This package has only been tested on Ubuntu 16.04 with ROS Kinetic which is only stable on Python 2.7.
+This package has only been tested on Ubuntu 16.04 with ROS Kinetic which is only stable on Python 2.7 due to compatibility with packages.

-If you wish to run this package along with Python 3 in Anaconda, please [create a py2.7 conda environment](https://www.youtube.com/watch?v=EMF20z-gT5s) for ROS.
+If you wish to run ROS along with Python 3 in Anaconda, please [create a py2.7 conda environment](https://www.youtube.com/watch?v=EMF20z-gT5s) for ROS.

 ## Packages